MPS processing

 Screen management

-The MPS processing function contains a single screen in which you select a processing date and one or multiple storage sites (warehouses).
+The MPS processing function contains a single screen in which you select a processing date and one or multiple storage sites or warehouses.

 Entry screen